walmartlabs/thorax-seed/README.md

 Rendering a Collection
 ----------------------
 To implement a todos list we need to create a collection and set it on the view.
-Unlike a `Backbone.View` instance a `Throax.View` (and therefore `Application.View`) instance does not have an `options` object.
+Unlike a `Backbone.View` instance a `Thorax.View` (and therefore `Application.View`) instance does not have an `options` object.
 All properties passed to the constructor are set on the instance and also become available inside of the handlebars template.

 Our `index` method in `js/routers/todos.js` should look like: